All Episodes

 And that's what has me concerned.

-What has me concerned?
+What has me concerned, Obama's Obama.

-We know who Obama is, but so damn many of our fellow citizens appear Not to.
+We know who Obama is, but so damn many of our fellow citizens appear not to.

 If all this rot gut pre-election polling turns out to be accurate, and if this turns out to be an Obama landslide, it's not enough to say that this is simply an angry reaction to George W. Bush.

-It's not, it's not enough to say that this people want to throw the bums out.
+It's not enough to say that these people want to throw the bums out because there's far, and I know he's tailored his message.

 Get this.